ggmaddr/Ecommerce-SQL/README.md

-## Dear grader,
-My mySQL connection cannot sustained while my laptop is sleeping.
-Therefore, if you run the project at the same time my laptop is shut down, the mysql connection will not be made.
-Please email me at giang.ta@sjsu.edu, or text me at 669-400-1216 (Grady) at the time you grade our app, I'll turn on my computer for the MYSQL server to turn on with it.
-I'm 100% sure my fullstack code and mysql database works, but it work on my computer turning on for the mysql server to turn on.
-Thank you so much!
 # ECommerce - Admin Dashboard Node.js MySQL project

 This guide will walk you through setting up a full-stack Node.js project from scratch.